Symanto/Angular-SessionManagement/README.md

     "Symanto.LoadingIndicatorService"
 ]).run(function(sessionManagementOptions, LoadingIndicatorService) {

+    // REQUIRED CONFIGURATION
+    // ----------------------
+    // Define the login API endpoint
+    sessionManagementOptions.loginEndpoint: "/api/account/login",
+    // Define the client id of your application that is needed for the OAuth2.0 Authentication sessionManagementOptions.clientId: "oAuthIdTest";

+    // OPTION CONFIGURATION
+    // --------------------
-    // Add the Symanto Loading Indicator Service to the Http Service sessionManagementOptions.loadingIndicatorService = LoadingIndicatorService;
+    // Add the Symanto Loading Indicator Service to the Session Management sessionManagementOptions.loadingIndicatorService = LoadingIndicatorService;
+    // Add a prefix to the the access and refresh token cookies sessionManagementOptions.tokenPrefix: "my-project_";
+    // Set the name of the login state to that the module should navigate after the logout
+    sessionManagementOptionsloginStateName: "login"
 });
 ```